Paul Letham-McGrath

 Paul’s Approach

-Paul’s work is fundamentally rooted in the idea of “client-centred practice”.
-This reflects the philosophy that you are the expert in your own life.
-Paul integrates other modalities as well, depending upon your needs.
-Drawing from a number of therapeutic approaches, he also works within existential, solution-based, narrative, psychodynamic, Jungian, and cognitive-behavioural (CBT/DBT) methods.
+Paul’s work is grounded in the concept of Client-Centred Practice, a philosophy and therapeutic approach that ultimately regards you as the expert in your own life.
+Paul also integrates other ways of working, depending upon your needs.
+Drawing upon a number of therapeutic approaches, he also works within existential, solution-based, psychodynamic, Jungian, transpersonal, and cognitive-behavioural methods.

 What is counselling?

 Counselling provides an opportunity for you to express your thoughts and feelings in a safe, confidential space.
-It is an opportunity for you to talk about what’s important to you, to seek clarity or insight, to make meaning or sense of what’s happening, and to gain control over aspects of your life that may be troubling you.
+It is a time for you to explore what’s important to you, to seek clarity or insight, to make meaning or sense of what’s happening, and to gain control over aspects of your life that may be troubling you.
 Counselling relies upon the therapeutic relationship that builds over time between the counsellor and yourself.
-Therapy can be short-term or longer-term, depending on your needs, and the dynamics of counselling will differ from person to person.
+Therapy can be short-term or longer-term, depending on your needs, and the dynamics of counselling will inherently differ from person to person.

 What is a counsellor’s role?

-Your counsellor is primarily a curious companion and collaborator.
-Once the goals of your therapy have been determined, your counsellor is there to listen, reflect, interact and challenge you when necessary.
-He will help you make sense of what is going on for you, accompanying you as you explore new perspectives.
-The discussions you have with your counsellor are supportive and respectful, free from criticism or judgement.
-Your counsellor is less of an “expert” and more of a well-informed, unbiased, and encouraging companion, holding your needs in mind, and tasked with helping you reach your full potential.
+Your counsellor is primarily a companion and collaborator.
+He holds expertise in psychological factors that may be preventing you from living as you wish to.
+He is curious, engaged, and reflective.
+Once your counselling goals have been determined, your counsellor’s role is to listen, explore, and challenge when necessary.
+He helps you make sense of what is going on, accompanying you as you explore new perspectives.
+The discussions you have with your counsellor are supportive and respectful, free from criticism, judgement, agenda, or ideological bias.
+Your counsellor is a well-informed, objective, and encouraging companion.
+He constantly holds your needs in mind, helping you make sustainable change in your life in whatever way is meaningful to you.

 FAQs